iodigital-com/io-technology/data/blog/explicit-resource-management-in-typescript-5.2.md

 canonicalUrl: 'https://medium.com/@bagherani/ecmascript-explicit-resource-management-early-implementation-in-typescript-5-2-5e4d08b2aee3'
 ---

-# ECMAScript Explicit Resource Management early implementation in Typescript 5.2
+# ECMAScript Explicit Resource Management early implementation in TypeScript 5.2

+This article on ECMAScript Explicit Resource Management implementation in TypeScript 5.2 should be learned by developers who are interested in managing resources explicitly in their JavaScript programs.
+It explains how this feature works and how it can simplify resource management code.

-Explicit Resource Management indicates a system whereby the lifetime of a “resource” is managed explicitly by the user either imperatively (by directly calling a method like Symbol.dispose) or declaratively (through a block-scoped declaration like using).
+Explicit Resource Management indicates a system whereby the lifetime of a “resource” is managed explicitly by the user.
+This can be done either imperatively (by directly calling a method like `Symbol.dispose`) or declaratively (through a block-scoped declaration like using).

-A **Resource** is an object with a specific lifetime, at the end of which either a lifetime-sensitive operation should be performed or a non-garbage-collected reference (such as a file handle, socket, etc.) should be closed or freed.
+A "Resource" is something that has a specific lifespan.
+When that lifespan is over, the program needs to perform a specific action, like closing a file or freeing up memory, so that the program can continue running smoothly.
+Examples of resources include file handles and network sockets.

-At the moment of writing this article, the ECMAScript [proposal](https://github.com/tc39/proposal-explicit-resource-management) for Explicit Resource Management is at [stage 3 ](https://tc39.es/process-document/)which means it will be launched within a few months and this is the time that the TypeScript community has already implemented it in Typescript [version 5.2](https://devblogs.microsoft.com/typescript/announcing-typescript-5-2-beta/#using-declarations-and-explicit-resource-management).
+At the moment of writing this article, the ECMAScript [proposal](https://github.com/tc39/proposal-explicit-resource-management) for Explicit Resource Management is at [stage 3](https://tc39.es/process-document/) which means it will be launched within a few months and this is the time that the TypeScript community has already implemented it in TypeScript [version 5.2](https://devblogs.microsoft.com/typescript/announcing-typescript-5-2-beta/#using-declarations-and-explicit-resource-management).

-This implementation will add a feature to the javascript language that we had similar to in other languages such as C# [using](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/statements#1314-the-using-statement) syntax, Python [with](https://docs.python.org/3/reference/compound_stmts.html#the-with-statement) syntax, or [try](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html) in Java.
+This implementation will add a feature to the JavvaScript language that we had similar to in other languages such as C# [using](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/statements#1314-the-using-statement) syntax, Python [with](https://docs.python.org/3/reference/compound_stmts.html#the-with-statement) syntax, or [try](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html) in Java.

 ```c#
 // C# example of the 'using' statement